lyft/cartography/docs/schema/aws.md

 ## ECRScanFinding (:Risk:CVE)

 Representation of a scan finding from AWS ECR.
+This is the result output of [`ecr.describe_image_scan_findings()`](https://docs.aws.amazon.com/AmazonECR/latest/APIReference/API_DescribeImageScanFindings.html).

 | Field | Description |
 |--------|-----------|